Becoming a True Son - Part 1

 That night as I went to tuck Baer in I passed Heather in the hallway.
 She whispered quite seriously "You need to listen to him".

-Accusations and curses crushed my spirit like a submarine taking on water.
+Accusations and curses took over my spirit like a submarine taking on water.

 I knew what I was about to hear.
 Baer was in the fetal position when I walked in, crying and scared.
 Of me.